Intro-to-Data-Science-Template/intro_to_data_science_reader/content/syllabus/_index.en.md

 -   0 Points.
 "Does Not Meet Standard"
 -   1 Points.
 "Progressing Toward Standard"
 -   2 Points.
 "Meets Standard"
 -   3 Points.
-"Demonstrates Mastery"
+"Demonstrates Proficiency"
 -   +1 Point.
 "Individual Standard"

 On this scale, there are 60 points total in the course (15 standards \* 4 possible points).
 I will sum the highest level of proficiency you reach in each standard over the course of the semester to arrive at your final score.
-For example, if someone were to reach "Demonstrates Mastery" in all standards, but could never do so on an exam, they would receive 45 of 60 points (3 points \* 15 standards).
-Similarly, if someone reaches "Meets Standard" in all topics, including on exams, but did not demonstrate mastery in any topic, they would likewise receive 45 of 60 points.
+For example, if someone were to reach "Demonstrates Proficiency" in all standards, but could never do so on an exam, they would receive 45 of 60 points (3 points \* 15 standards).
+Similarly, if someone reaches "Meets Standard" in all topics, including on exams, but did not demonstrate proficiency in any topic, they would likewise receive 45 of 60 points.

 The summed points will be converted into letter grades using the following table.